mikeal/multiblock/README.md

 as the above CID Set, all encoded with `raw` and a regular multihash (no `lmh` since CAR block data already has the length).

-Proceeding these blocks, is the block data for the CID Set.
+Preceeding these blocks, is the block data for the CID Set.

 Since there is only a single codec for the encoding of the blocks (`raw`) the CID Set, which must occur first in the CAR Block Set,